 A combination of series parallel combinations array of n by n resistors, all having identical ohmic values and identical power ratings, will have n2 times the power-handling capability of any resistor by itself.
 For example, a 3 x 3 series-parallel matrix of 2 W resistors can handle up to 32 x 2 = 9 x 2 = 18 W. If we have a 10 x 10 array of 1/2 W resistors, then it can dissipate up to 102 x 1/2 = 50 W. We multiply the power-handling capacity of each individual resistor by the total number of resistors in the matrix.

 The above-described scheme works if, but only if, all of the resistors have identical ohmic values according to ohms law and identical power-dissipation ratings in terms of total voltage drops when the sum of the voltage drops across each resistor.
-If the resistors have values that differ even a little bit from one another, one of the components will likely draw more current than it can withstand, so it will burn out, no matter the voltage source.
+If the resistors have values that differ even a little bit from one another, one of the components will likely draw more current than it can withstand so that it will burn out, no matter the voltage source.
 Then the current distribution in the network will change further, increasing the likelihood that a second resistor will fail, and maybe more.

 If you need a resistor that can handle 50 W and a certain series-parallel connection of the network will handle 75 W, that's fine.
 But you should not "push your luck" and expect to get away with using a network that will handle only 48 W in the same application.
 You should allow some extra tolerance, say 10 per cent over the minimum rating.
 If you expect the network to dissipate 50W, you should build it to handle 55 W or a bit more.
 You don't have to use "overkill," however.
 You'll waste resources if you cobble together a network that can handle 500W when you only expect it to cope with 50W—unless that's the only convenient combination you can make with available resistors.